CyrilVoisard/ipol_semiogram/README.md

 This article explains each of the 17 parameters and 8 semiological criteria of gait and explores its clinical application in patients with multiple sclerosis.

 An article detailing each of the mathematical formulas used to calculate the parameters and the associated lines of code has also been published in IPOL :
-[Voisard et al., Semiogram: a Visual Tool for Gait Quantification in Routine Neurological Follow-Up, IPOL, 2024, XXXXX].
+[Voisard et al., Semiogram: a Visual Tool for Gait Quantification in Routine Neurological Follow-Up, IPOL, 2024, https://doi.org/10.5201/ipol.2025.535].

 ## Demo and accessibility

-The demo applying the calculation and representation of the semiogram to data supplied in the correct format is available here: https://www.ipol.im/pub/art/XXXX.
+The demo applying the calculation and representation of the semiogram to data supplied in the correct format is available here: [https://ipolcore.ipol.im/demo/clientApp/demo.html?id=535].
 The format of the input data and the output figures and tables are provided in the attached article.